IUREDCap/redcap-etl/docs/DeveloperGuide.md

         cp tests/config-init/mysql-ssl.ini tests/config

-3. If you have a PoastgreSQL database, then also copy the following configuration files:
+3. If you have a PostgreSQL database, then also copy the following configuration files:

         cp tests/config-init/repeating-events-postgresql.ini tests/config